Acid Reflux and Gut Dysbiosis: Why Treating the Root Cause May Be the Missing Piece

 • Bacterial overgrowth causes fermentation and excess gas, which increases abdominal pressure and pushes stomach contents upward

-• Targeting microbial imbalance through dietary support, gut restoration, and guided treatment may lead to longer-lasting relief
+• Targeting microbial imbalance through dietary support, gut restoration, and guided treatment may support longer-lasting relief for some people

 • Stress, the nervous system, and the gut-brain axis all play a meaningful role in digestive health and are worth addressing alongside any other approach